woocommerce/woocommerce-admin/readme.txt

 - Enhancement: Add an a/b experiment for installing free business features #5786
 - Dev: Add `onChangeCallback` feature to the wc-admin <Form> component #5786
 - Add: Note for users coming from Calypso. #6030
+- Add: Remote Inbox Notifications rule to trigger when WooCommerce Admin is upgraded. #6040

 == Changelog ==